jdevries3133/chaotic_christmas_present/README.md

 ## Running the Project

 The project includes the Django web application and the swarm of TCP servers for the TCP puzzles.
-By forewarned that because the TCP servers were implemented with python subprocesses, they will consume ~2gb of RAM.
+Be forewarned that because the TCP servers were implemented with python subprocesses, they will consume ~2gb of RAM.
 I have since learned that I could have built a better implementation with the [select module,](https://docs.python.org/3/library/select.html)